simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 - - - - -

 When we passed Tsaidam, which is by no means as the maps indicate it, one unconsciously looked toward the west.
 There glowed the endless pink sands.
-We recalled that between Tsaidam and Kunlun the maps show a complete desert area.
+We recalled that between Tsaidam and Kuen lun the maps show a complete desert area.
 Of course, this entire space is unexplored.
 Whereas, in the folds of these hills there may be much which is remarkable.
 In this direction, from the regions of Khotan and Scherschen the ancient Buddhist monasteries might have spread.
 There may be interesting hermitages and monumental caves.
 But even the Mongols speak little of these regions.
 They speak of caravans lost in the sands, of buried cities---but all this is legendary.

 - - - - -